-The Diplomacy system, popular to the Age of Wonders series, has been revamped to include more exciting options.
-Tied closely to this system, is an array of decisions which will dictate your potential alliance or rivalry with the other group.
+The Diplomacy system, popular in the Age of Wonders series, has been revamped to include more exciting options.
+Tied closely to this system, is an array of decisions that will dictate your potential alliance or rivalry with the other group.
 Down the road, these could lead to the facilitation of trade between the two sides or a huge conflict.
 Learn all about the Diplomacy system of Age of Wonders: Planetfall below.

 Age of Wonder: Planetfall Diplomacy

-At its core, Age of Wonder: Planetfall is all about strategically striving for survival and development of your faction.
+At its core, Age of Wonder: Planetfall is all about strategically striving for the survival and development of your faction.
 To make these possible, you’re prompted to explore options with other settlements and races, as you trek along with the different planets.

 It won’t always be easy to strike a pact with a different faction since some settlements are only driven by the idea of “conquest” and will stop at nothing to make other settlements their own.
-These are NPC groups which are hostile by default.
+These are NPC groups that are hostile by default.
 Other groups will jump on the friendly bandwagon immediately but require you to complete certain tasks first.

-As you complete these objectives, the interested party will ease into a diplomatic and peaceful relation.
+As you complete these objectives, the interested party will ease into a diplomatic and peaceful relationship.
 This directly affects the trust rating and results in the provision of military units and other valuable resources for the player’s faction.

-What’s Changed from Age of Wonders III?
+What’s Changed from Age of Wonders III

 As we discussed above already, there are multiple ways to go about a particular settlement other than just war or alliance.
 Now, players can utilize multiple roads as they achieve their victory goals.
 Most of these methods are non-violent and non-combative in nature.